qmk/qmk_firmware/keyboards/v4n4g0rth0n/v1/readme.md

-This was a prototype PCB that does not support a slider.
+Revision 1 of this PCB that does not support a slider.